 Typically, we’ll file an insurance claim before filing a lawsuit.
 Insurance claims must be filed within a reasonable time after the accident.
 However, the statute of limitations in Florida is still relevant if a lawsuit becomes necessary.

-In the state of Florida, the statute of limitations in most personal injury cases is four years.
-Injured parties usually have four years from the date of the Uber accident to file a personal injury lawsuit.
-Failing to file within four years will bar you from seeking compensation.
+In the state of Florida, the statute of limitations in most personal injury cases is two years.
+Injured parties usually have two years from the date of the Uber accident to file a personal injury lawsuit.
+Failing to file within two years will bar you from seeking compensation.

 Contact a Fort Lauderdale Uber Accident Lawyer for a Free Consultation